Trade and Globalization

 Trade has grown remarkably over the last century

-The integration of national economies into a global economic system has been one of the most important developments of the last century.
-This process of integration, often called Globalization, has materialized in a remarkable growth in trade between countries.
+One of the most important developments of the last century has been the integration of national economies into a global economic system.
+This process of integration, often called globalization, has resulted in a remarkable growth in trade between countries.

-The chart here shows the value of world exports over the period 1800-2014.
+The chart here shows the growth of world exports over more than the last two centuries.
 These estimates are in constant prices (i.e. have been adjusted to account for inflation) and are indexed at 1913 values.

-You can click on the option marked 'Linear', on top of the vertical axis, to change into a logarithmic scale.
+You can switch to a logarithmic scale under ‘Settings’.
 This will help you see that, over the long run, growth has roughly followed an exponential path.

 The chart above shows how much more trade we have today relative to a century ago.
 But what about trade relative to total economic output?